ellieragan/softwaredesign-finalproject/IMPLEMENTATION.md

 The player will contain, as instance variables:
 * String: Real name
 * String: Alphabet ID (local name)
-* Grid: Grid of "viewed" locations
+* Visibility: Array of what's visible, in memory, and non-visible to thee player
-* Int tuple: Current location
+* Tuple: Current location
 * Int: Gold collected
-* Boolean: representing whether or not the player is a spectator or participating client
 * Address type: socket # for the player

 ### Data structures